alvetes17galy/dexter-front-end/README.md

 PINECONE_INDEX_NAME=

-## Convert your PDF files to embeddings

-**This repo can load multiple PDF files**

-1. Inside `docs` folder, add your pdf files or folders that contain pdf files.

-2. Run the script `npm run ingest` to 'ingest' and embed your docs.
-If you run into errors troubleshoot below.

-3. Check Pinecone dashboard to verify your namespace and vectors have been added.

 ## Run the app

 Once you've verified that the embeddings and content have been successfully added to your Pinecone, you can run the app `pnpm run dev` to launch the local dev environment, and then type a question in the chat interface.